 In popular culture, the chief was one of several historically named characters in Larry McMurtry’s Lonesome Dove book series and film adaptation of the same name.
 He was also a named character in the film The Outlaw Josey Wales, although neither work was intended to present an accurate historical portrayal of facts of the chief’s life.

 Once a great and feared Comanche war chief, Buffalo Hump lived peacefully on the reservation in Oklahoma until he died in 1870.
-At this writing, the location of his grave is unknown using traditional genealogical sources.
+At this writing, the location of his grave is unknown and cannot be located using traditional genealogical sources.

 © 2017, all rights reserved.